MacalusoJeff/MacalusoJeff.github.io/_posts/2024-06-22-HyperparameterTuningXGB.md

 from sklearn.model_selection import KFold from tqdm import tqdm

-# Use train/val/test split or k-folds
+# Use train/val/test split or k-folds cross validation
 tune_with_kfolds = True

 # Define the parameter distributions for hyperparameter tuning